evildmp/C-is-for-Camera/README.rst

 A 35mm camera, simulated in Python.

-Based on the Canonet GIII QL17.
+Based on the Canonet G-III QL17.

 Get started